filedepot/filedepot/README.md

   - Creation of one-time tokens for protected access to server storage directly from the browser
   - Upload / delete files on the server with tokens
   - Retrieving uploaded files via HTTP(S)
+  - Ensures token are issued for and used by the same client (through client fingerprinting)

 ## Coming Soon

 - CLI Tool to manage buckets and access keys to buckets
 - HEAD method to provide information about a given file in a bucket
 - Large file (in parts) support

+## Usage

+To start the FileDepot server:

+    npm start

+By default the server runs listening to port 3000.
+If you wish to use a different port, set environment variable `PORT` to the port number you want FileDepot to listen to.

+To run tests on `NODE_ENV=development`:

+    npm test

+Running tests will also run the lint process and show all lint errors.

 ## Use Cases